-One of the most influential academics in the entrepreneurship world is Steve Blank.
-His steps to the epiphany or i-Corps have shaped generations of founders and how they approach customer discovery and development.
-A recent article by Steve Blank, “AI and Teaching – The Brave New World”, explores what's is happening on the ground in startup education right now.
+One of the most influential (and practical) academics in the entrepreneurship world is Steve Blank.
+His Four Steps to the Epiphany or Lean Launchpad delivered as part of NSF i-Corps have shaped generations of founders globally, specifically in how they approach customer discovery and development.
+A recent article by Steve Blank, “AI and Teaching – The Brave New World”, explores what is happening on the ground in startup education right now.
+And it is really 'insightful'.

 It doesn’t celebrate or dismiss AI.
-Instead it focuses on what can go wrong when the speed of building outpaces our own human speed of learning.
+Instead, it identifies what can go wrong when the speed of building outpaces our own human speed of learning.

 From scarcity to abundance

-For years, one of the key constraints in startups was the ability to build.
-MVPs took time, resources, and technical capability.
+For years, one of the key constraints in startup progress was the ability to build.
+Minimum Viable Products (MVPs) took time, resources, and technical capability.
+That's why Steve (and CBRIN) as well as many other resources did not recommend that entrepreneurs 'build first'.

 That constraint has largely disappeared with introduction of vibe coding and arrival of multiple open platforms, inlcuding ones that let you stich a prototype for free.

-Students in Blank’s class were showing up with working products on day one.
-Ideas could be turned into something tangible really fast.
+Students in Blank’s classes are now showing up with working products on day one.
+Ideas can be turned into something tangible really fast.

 More product, less insight

-What Blank observed is something we are also becoming increasingly aware of:
+What Blank describes is something we are also becoming increasingly aware of:

 - They generate more products than they can reliably validate with human users

-- They can easily mistake volume of output for deep understanding
+- They can easily mistake the development of features for the development of deep understanding

 - Choosing the right problem.